raspberrypilearning/alien-language/en/step_5.md

 --- /task ---

 --- task ---
-+ Click on **Project templates** at the top and select the 'Alien language' project to load the alien sprite which has some code already added to it.
++ Click on **Project templates** at the top and select the 'Alien language' project to load the alien sprite, which already has some code added.

 ![Alien language project](images/alien-language.png)
 --- /task ---